shufan6011/Res-Literatures/README.md

 # Research papers are submitted to vixra.org
+# LaTex codes are available in my private repository
-# Provide explanations for the results from my research projects
+# Provide explanations for the results of my research projects